“Yoga is the cessation of the fluctuations of the mind.”

 When maintained continuously and with focused attention during one’s practice, proper breathing,drishti and bandhas collectively provide a powerful tool for quieting the mind.
 To read a more comprehensive explication of these aspects of Ashtanga yoga on KPJAYI’s website, click here.

 Ashtanga is traditionally practiced six days per week (except for new and full moon days) and we encourage all students — including beginners — to sign up for the six-days-per-week option.
-Students who are unable to attend class six days per week may sign up for the four- or three-days-per-week option.
-We ask students to attend class the full six, four or three days per week that they are subscribed for.
+Students who are unable to attend class six days per week may sign up for the three-or-four-days-per-week option.
+We urge students to attend class the full number of days per week that they are subscribed for.
 Except for out-of-town visitors, or by special arrangement with the school, we cannot accept students whose attendance in class is less often than three days per week.

 Those who have never practiced Ashtanga are welcome to come in and observe a class first (Monday-Thursday).
 Watching class usually answers most questions.